 The tuition fees for the 2023/24 academic year are £9,250 for full-time undergraduate courses.

 If you are a student from the Isle of Man or the Channel Islands, your tuition fees will also be £9,250.

 The University reserves the right to increase Home and EU Undergraduate and PGCE tuition fees in line with any inflationary or other increase authorised by the Secretary of State for future years of study.

-As well as your tuition fees, you will need approximately £250 to buy key textbooks, hardware, software, and general computer consumables such as discs.
+As well as your tuition fees, you will need approximately £250 to buy key textbooks, hardware, software, and general computer consumables.